wydialang/voicedecal-site/README.md

 ---

 ## Editing common things
-Most list-based content that needs to be updated regularly (staff info, schedule) (read `ROLLOVER.md`) are rendered from `.yml` files in `_data`.
-The webpages themselves are edited in Markdown.
+Any list-based content that needs to be updated over time, like the staff info and the course schedule, are rendered from `.yml` files in `_data`.
+The rest of the content and the webpages themselves are edited in Markdown.

 | To change… | Edit… |
 |:-----------|:------|